Parts Of The Bible That Science Has Confirmed To Be True

 When you hear about the Bible, health and safety guidelines probably aren't the first things you'll think of.
 But, interestingly enough, the book has quite a few of them.

 Leviticus 13:1-5 brings up the idea of isolating a patient suffering from a "defiling skin disease" for seven days and observing if their skin condition improves.
-This is evidence of quarantine before quarantine was even officially a thing: The practice of holding or isolating infected patients for 40 days actually started in 1377, when the city now called Dubrovnik, Croatia forced ships from areas affected with the Black Death to undergo a 30-day isolation period (via FlipScience).
+This is evidence of quarantine before quarantine was even officially a thing: The practice of holding or isolating infected patients for 40 days actually started in A.D.
+1377, when the city now called Dubrovnik, Croatia, forced ships from areas affected by the Black Death to undergo a 30-day isolation period.
 This eventually increased to 40 days, for reasons that scholars aren't completely sure about, but one theory is that the number 40 may have been inspired by the number's significance in the Bible.

 Meanwhile, Leviticus 11:28 and Deuteronomy 23:13 emphasize the importance of cleaning oneself after handling corpses and the proper disposal of decomposing matter, respectively.
-It may come as a surprise that even though such guidelines are now staple parts of directives from the Department of Health, this wasn't always the case.
-Take the story of Ignaz Semmelweis, the father of handwashing, as an example.
-As explained by FlipScience, his investigation of a mid-19th century outbreak of childbed fever in Europe revealed that doctors of the time didn't wash their hands properly when they went from handling cadavers to assisting women in childbirth.
+It may come as a surprise that even though such guidelines are now common sense, this wasn't always the case.
+Take the story of Ignaz Semmelweis, the father of handwashing: His investigation of a mid-19th century outbreak of childbed fever in Europe revealed that doctors of the time didn't wash their hands properly when they went from handling cadavers to assisting women in childbirth.

 How mountains form above the ground and under the ocean